-• The projects in this research group are positioned as dialogue between
+The projects in this research group are positioned as dialogue between

-• children’s literature educational research (litteraturdidaktikk)
+- children’s literature educational research (litteraturdidaktikk),

-• English subject pedagogy (engelsk fagdidaktikk).
+- language education psychology and English subject pedagogy (engelsk fagdidaktikk).

-• The Nord Research Group for Children’s Literature in ELT (CLELT) aims to develop and strengthen teacher education for English Language Teaching (ELT) as a fruitful combination of these four informing disciplines.
-Empowered language learners need a rich learning environment that promotes challenging reading, cognitive engagement and mental flexibility.
+The aim of research group is to reposition and consolidate teacher education for English Language Teaching (ELT) as a fruitful combination of these four informing disciplines.
 Twenty-first century formats of children’s literature relevant for language education with 6–16-year-olds are frequently multimodal, which may be image-mediated (e.g. picturebooks, graphic novels), action-mediated (e.g. drama) or oral-aural (e.g. oral storytelling and performance poetry).
-Thus, the concept of ‘texts’ becomes ever more inclusive, as also stipulated by the new Norwegian Læreplan i engelsk (2020).
+Thus, the concept of ‘texts’ becomes ever more inclusive, as also stipulated by the Læreplan i engelsk (2013, p.
+2): ‘Language learning occurs while encountering a diversity of texts, where the concept of text is used in the broadest sense of the word’.

-• All projects in the CLELT research group are linked to educational activities.
+All projects in the CLELT research group are linked to educational activities.
 The NOTED and ERASMUS+ projects are anchored in pre-service and in-service teacher education: each year these projects will fund international student teacher exchanges.
 The innovative aspect of the NOTED project is to guide and enlist the support of dynamic student teachers together with their mentor teachers to strengthen the quality of English teaching and learning, in primary and secondary school (grades 1–10).
 The ERASMUS + project will prepare and deliver in-service teacher development of 1–7 teachers of English in five different European countries.

 The Children’s Literature in English Language Education journal is dedicated to research in using children’s literature in English language educational settings.